p-alik/gearmand/README.md

 [![Build Status](https://travis-ci.org/gearman/gearmand.png)](https://travis-ci.org/gearman/gearmand)

-The latest version of ```gearmand``` source code and versions 1.1.13 and later can be found at: [GitHub Repository](https://github.com/gearman/gearmand).
-Older versions released before 1.1.13 can be found at: [Launchpad Repository](http://launchpad.net/gearmand/)
+The latest version of ```gearmand``` source code and versions 1.1.13 and later can be found at [GitHub Repository](https://github.com/gearman/gearmand).
+Older versions released before 1.1.13 can be found at [Launchpad Repository](http://launchpad.net/gearmand/)

 You can grab the latest release distribution of Gearman from https://github.com/gearman/gearmand/releases